 *Serve Hungarian pastries or have a traditional cake decorated with a Hungarian folk art theme.
 We recently asked a local baker (who isn’t Hungarian) to decorate a cake like this and it was beautiful!

 *Serve Hungarian food for the meal–stuffed cabbage, chicken paprikás or Hungarian-style salami and cserkész kolbász for the appetizer table.

 *Incorporate Hungarian music during the ceremony or at the reception.

 *Use Hungarian embroidery or Christmas ornaments for decoration.

 *Consider hosting a good old fashioned szalonnasütés (bacon fry) for the wedding party or an informal get together to celebrate the engagement or introduce the families.

 Let us know how you added a Hungarian touch to your wedding or share additional suggestions!

-Magyar Marketing is a second-generation family business that began in 1988.
+The Hungarian Stoire is a second-generation family business that began in 1988.
 Our mission is to provide you with resources and encouragement to discover, celebrate, and share your Hungarian heritage with friends and family!
-Sign up for the Magyar Living e-newsletter HERE!
+Sign up for the Hungarian Living e-newsletter HERE!